katerinamargatina/katerinamargatina.github.io/_pages/about.md

 -- but I'm fascinated by other topics as well!

-Until very recently, I lived in beautiful Copenhagen🇩🇰, where I spent 8 amazing months visiting the [CoAStaL](https://coastalcph.github.io/) group.
+Until very recently, I lived in beautiful Copenhagen, where I spent 8 amazing months visiting the [CoAStaL](https://coastalcph.github.io/) group.
 I have the pleasure of working with [Anders Søgaard](https://anderssoegaard.github.io/) and the rest of the team on exciting projects on learning from disagreement, fairness and cross-cultural NLP!

 In 2019, I was working as a Machine Learning Engineer at the awesome Greek startup [DeepSea Technologies](https://www.deepsea.ai/).
-Previously, I obtained my diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the National Technical University of Athens (NTUA)🇬🇷.
+Previously, I obtained my diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the National Technical University of Athens (NTUA).

 [//]: # (In my [thesis](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/17295/1/Eng_Thesis_Kate.pdf) I worked on transfer  learning  and  attention-based  conditioning  methods  for natural language processing,
 [//]: # under the supervision of [Alexandros Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).)

-In my free time, I enjoy yoga, movies and long walks (with iced coffee)🧘‍♀️.
+In my free time, I enjoy yoga, movies, and long walks (with iced coffee).
 I love tennis, skiing, hiking, and bouldering -- even though I am not good at it!

 [//]: # I am generally looking forward to the post-Covid era, when we will be able to enjoy travelling again.🦋